Campus Improvement Plan

 Spring 2023: 358 students completed one or more advanced courses (100%)

-Evaluation Data Sources: Skyward course data (AAC and AP courses)
+Evaluation Data Sources: Skyward course data (AAC courses)

-Strategy's Expected Result/Impact: continued participation in AAC courses at 100%
+Strategy's Expected Result/Impact: Continued participation in AAC courses at 100%

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Administrators

 Goal 2: Student Support